Jamalam360/Jamalam360.github.io/index.md

-## Welcome to a website with stuff on it
+## Jamalam360

- I'm using this as a place to keep a record of some of the cool projects I've done.
+This is a place to keep a record of my most interesting projects.
 You can find me elsewhere:
 - On Discord at [my discord server](https://discord.gg/MqXWZaKUvp)
-- On GitHub at [my personal profile](https://github.com/Jamalam360) or [my modding organisation](https://github.com/JamCoreModding)
+- On GitHub at [my personal profile](https://github.com/Jamalam360), [my modding organisation](https://github.com/JamCoreModding) or [my discord organisation](https://github.com/JamCoreDiscord)

 With that said, here are some cool things I've made:
 - Reaping Mod: